-Over the next month or so a Neighbourhood Plan Steering Group (of approx 10 people) will be formulated and its Terms of Reference will agreed by the Parish Council.
-The Steering Group will represent the whole Parish and will steer the production of a Neighbourhood Plan, working with and supported by an external Consultant.
+The Steering Group will steer the production of a Neighbourhood Plan, working with and supported by an external Consultant.
 The Steering Group will consist of a mix of skills, abilities and experience.
 The Steering Group’s purpose is to oversee the production of a Neighbourhood Plan in order that this will then progress to Independent Examination, and following a successful community referendum, be adopted by Newcastle under Lyme Borough Council to become planning policy.

 The activities may include:

-If you are interested in joining the Steering Group please send your details to the Parish Clerk before 26th February 2021 by emailing firstname.lastname@example.org
+If you are interested in joining the Steering Group or a Focus Group in the future please send your details to the Parish Clerk by emailing firstname.lastname@example.org

 You will be asked to provide information on your background, what part of the community of Audley Rural Parish you represent and what skills you can bring to the Steering Group.